Environment Minister Shinjiro Koizumi's remarks on Japan's coal plant exports draw backlash from government officials | The Japan Times

-Environment Minister Shinjiro Koizumi’s recent remarks raising doubts over the country’s coal-fired power plant exports have been met with a backlash from within the government and ruling bloc, while earning favorable responses from opposition lawmakers.
+Environment Minister Shinjiro Koizumi’s recent remarks raising doubts over the country’s coal-fired power plant exports have drawn a backlash from within the government and ruling bloc, while earning favorable responses from opposition lawmakers.

-Speaking at a news conference Tuesday, Koizumi pointed out that a project in Vietnam in which Japan is involved does not meet government standards for coal-fired thermal power plant exports.
+Speaking at a press conference Tuesday, Koizumi pointed out that a project in Vietnam, in which Japan is involved, does not meet government standards for coal-fired thermal power plant exports.

 An official in the ruling Liberal Democratic Party criticized the remarks.
 “I understand his desire to demonstrate his presence, but he should be careful with what he says so that his remarks won’t be taken as discord within the Cabinet,” the official said.

-Koizumi’s remarks came as Japan’s coal power plant exports are under fire from the international community for running counter to efforts to fight global warming.
+Koizumi’s remarks came as Japan’s coal power plant exports are under fire from the international community as running counter to efforts to fight global warming.

 The minister has been exploring ways to restrain such exports, but Koizumi has been unable to present specific measures as the environment minister has no authority over infrastructure exports and energy policy.